Dayvid-San/Dayvid-San/README.md

 - 🌱 I like customization
 - 🤖 I code apps and bots to my games
 - 🤓 I started with java, python and mysql at school to help me with my homework
-- 🔬 I appreciate physics and everything about outer space a lot since I was young
+- 🔬 I appreciate physics and everything about outer space since I was young
 - 📈 The global market and the relationship between different cultures catch my attention

 #